 If you would like to schedule an appointment for me to communicate with your lost pet and to do map dowsing, please select any of the Shop Online buttons located on this page.
 From there, you can add the applicable Lost Animal Consultation to your cart and complete your payment.
 NOTE: The general status lost animal consultation does not include map dowsing.

-NOTE: Because reuniting lost animals with their families is a priority to me, I make every effort to schedule lost animal consultations within 24 hours of receiving confirmation of your payment.
-This includes weekends, holidays and evenings.
+NOTE: Because reuniting lost animals with their families is a priority to me, I make every effort to schedule lost animal consultations within 24 hours (excluding Sundays and holidays) of receiving confirmation of your payment.

 Why Animals Leave Their Homes or Run Away:

 In addition to the obvious reasons (i.e. something frightened them, neglect or abuse, they are in heat and/or they have an overwhelming desire to go out and explore their surroundings), there is also a not-so-obvious reason that I have found.
 Like us, animals come into this realm of existence with a mission.
 Some refer to this as your life's path.
 Not all animals have more than one mission during the same lifetime, but some do.
 So, some animals, therefore, have been known to leave because their life's mission may be taking them in another direction.